elastic/helm-charts/logstash/README.md

 ### How to install OSS version of Logstash?

-Deploying OSS version of Elasticsearch can be done by setting `image` value to [Logstash OSS Docker image][]
+Deploying OSS version of Logstash can be done by setting `image` value to [Logstash OSS Docker image][]

 An example of Logstash deployment using OSS version can be found in